uclaacm/hackschool-f18/session-5-frontend-react/README.md

 We can access the value of the event's target, which is the input box.
 We take that value and put that in the state in `updateCurrTweet`.

 Notice how we set the `value` attribute of the input tag to `this.state.currTweet`.
-It means whatever is in `currTweet` will be displayed in the input ox.
+It means whatever is in `currTweet` will be displayed in the input box.

 Now, we examine the `addTweet` function.

+We represent each tweet as an object with a number `index` and the content of the tweet `content`.

-It pushes `currTweet` to the `this.state.tweets` array and update the state.
+It pushes a new tweet to the beginning of `this.state.tweets` array and update the state.

+The strange operator `...` is to expand/_spread_ an array.
+What does it mean?
+Since `prevTweets` is an array, we expand it inside `[ ]` for JavaScript to know that we are trying to take all elements in the `prevTweets` and put it after `currTweetObj`.

+Why do we use an object to represent a tweet then?
+Shouldn't a string itself be enough?
+Why are we keeping an index?
+We see that we pass the index to an attirbute `key` in `Tweet`.
+This is neccessary so that React can distinguish element from each other.

 There you have it.
 A working twitter.

 Does this look good?
 Not at all.
 It needs some serious styling.
 But due to limited time.
 We cannot teach you how to style in React.
 However, __CSS stills works in React__.
 Please look it up online and try to apply CSS to React.

+Maybe you can start [here](https://reactjs.org/docs/faq-styling.html#how-do-i-add-css-classes-to-components) and [there](https://codeburst.io/4-four-ways-to-style-react-components-ac6f323da822).